Automated Budgeting and Reporting at Oberto Snacks

 Eliminating non-value-added activities and delivering complete financial transparency to improve data visualization, consolidation, and forecasting

-Originally choosing the Board decision-making platform to replace Excel-based financial reporting and forecasting processes, meat snack manufacturer Oberto has since expanded the use of the solution into areas such as payroll management, marketing expense tracking, and Standard Operating Procedure (SOP) logs.
+Originally choosing the Board Intelligent Planning Platform to replace Excel-based financial reporting and forecasting processes, meat snack manufacturer Oberto has since expanded the use of the solution into areas such as payroll management, marketing expense tracking, and Standard Operating Procedure (SOP) logs.
 The business is saving more than 20 hours per month in non-value-added tasks which have now been automated and streamlined to free staff up to work on other activities.

 - Industry: Food & Beverage